LawOff/chatGPT-Snippets/README.md

 ## Contributing

-We welcome contributions to chatGPT+.
+We welcome contributions to this repo.
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.
 You are also allowed to make your own scripts, and add them to the code.

 ## License